hackages/hj-angular-bnp/README.md

   - Template syntax

 #### TODO :
+  - Fix all errors first
+  - Implement pipe using the CLI that will truncate movie's overview
+    - The pipe's name is 'Shorten' => hint: shorten method

   - Split in several components using the CLI.
 Make sure your application is still working
         - MovieList => movie-list
           - Movie => movie
             - MovieHoverInfo => movie-hover-info
         - Menubar => menubar
         - Sidebar => sidebar
         - Header => header
-  - Implement pipe using the CLI that will truncate movie's overview
-    - The pipe's name is 'Shorten' => hint: shorten method

   - Create API service using the CLI with mock data
       - getMovies return only 50 'movies' from the mocks
       - getCategories return 'categories' mocks
       - getGenres return 'genres' mocks

   - Introduction to lifecycle hooks
     - ngOnInit
       - Use API service in the component to get your data instead of the global mock data
     - ngOnChanges
-      - Build a light mapper from Movie to MovieLite (utils.ts)
+      - Build a light mapper from Movie to MovieLite (utils.ts) in Movie component
     - ngOnDestroy (demo)

 #### Testing (demo)
   - Component category
   - Service